MED 8720 Clinical Skills IV Class of 2024

 This course will occur during the last 2 weeks of Phase 4.

-The EPAs as described above will be assessed in the following ways:
+Summative assessment of the EPAs as described above will be delivered in the following ways:

 EPA 1 -3:

-Learners will receive summative assessment as an OSCE examination that will be based on Phase 4 clinical content.
+Learners will complete an OSCE examination that will be based on Phase 4 clinical content.
 This exam will be linked to the appropriate EPAs and assess all CanMEDS roles.

-Any learner who is not assessed as entrustable in the above EPAs will be given remediation and be reassessed thereafter.
+Any learner who does not receive a pass grade for the OSCE or satisfactory for any of the mandatory procedures will require reassessment.
 Remediation for the OSCE is individualized and developed by the Clinical Skills IV Lead and the Phase 4 Lead based on the deficits of the learner.
-Remediation and reassessment for simulations occurs on the same day, with supervised direction and practice in the simulation lab.
+Reassessment for mandatory procedures will occur with supervised direction and practice in the simulation lab.

 Course Success Criteria